ginkgo-project/ginkgo/README.md

 make benchmark VARIABLE="value" ...
 ```

-A combinaion of the above approaches is also possible (e.g. it may be useful to
+A combination of the above approaches is also possible (e.g. it may be useful to
 `export` the `SYSTEM_NAME` variable, and specify the others at every benchmark
 run).